 While many of us opt for a hot, steamy shower, there is tons of research behind the benefits of ice-cold baths.
-Cold plunges, a biohacking technique that boasts a range of benefits, have taken off over the past few years.
+Cold plunge therapy, a biohacking technique that boasts a range of benefits, has taken off over the past few years.
 The Goop Lab highlighted the Wim Hof Method, which involves meditation, cold exposure then breathing techniques.
-Luxury resorts offer various forms of cold plunges and cryotherapy.
+Luxury resorts even offer various forms of cold plunges and cryotherapy.

 Cold plunges might seem trendy, but they’ve actually been around for ages.
 Founder and CEO of Repêchage Lydia Sarfati says cold plunges date back to Hippocrates.
 The practice gained popularity in the 18th century during the spa surge in Europe and Asia.
 If you’re wondering what all the hype is about or are looking to put cold plunges to the test, we have all the expert-backed information you need to to begin your journey.